codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/CSS-specificity-7a04.md

 (1,0,2,1)

 So :
-A '1' in A will always be stronger than any value in B, C or D.
+- '1' in A will always be stronger than any value in B, C or D.
-A '1' in B will always be stronger than any value in C or D.
+- '1' in B will always be stronger than any value in C or D.
-A '1' in C will always be stronger thant any value in D.
+- '1' in C will always be stronger thant any value in D.

 If there is an equality, for example in A, then the one with the biggest in B will win.

-### How do we calculate specificity ?
+### How do we calculate specificity?

-Specificity is a tuple like (A,B,C,D) where the values of A,B,C,D are calculated like this :
+Specificity is a tuple like (A,B,C,D) where the values of A,B,C,D are calculated like this:

-* Count 1 if the declaration is from is a 'style' attribute (inline style) rather than a rule with a selector, 0 otherwise (= A)
+* Count 1 if the declaration is from is a 'style' attribute (inline style) rather than a rule with a selector, 0 otherwise (= **A**).
-* Count the number of IDs in the selector (= B)
+* Count the number of IDs in the selector (= **B**).
-* Count the number of Classes, attributes and pseudo-classes in the selector (= C)
+* Count the number of Classes, attributes and pseudo-classes in the selector (= **C**).
-* Count the number of Element names and pseudo-elements in the selector (= D)
+* Count the number of Element names and pseudo-elements in the selector (= **D**).

-Or seen visually :
+Or seen visually:

 ![](.guides/img/illu24.png)